ibm-cloud-docs/vpc-resiliency/networking-design.md

 # Networking design
 {: #networking-design}

-IBM Cloud Virtual Private Cloud infrastructure and network services support multi-zone and multi-region deployment architectures for high availability and disaster recovery.
+IBM Cloud virtual private cloud infrastructure and network services support multi-zone and multi-region deployment architectures for high availability and disaster recovery.

 Load balancers for VPC are used to distribute traffic across multiple zones within a region and support highly available configurations.
 There are two types of load balancers for VPC: